Hintco logo

 in preparation

-EZK has already carried out a market consultation for this tender.
+KGG has already carried out a market consultation for this tender.

 Frequently asked questions

-Who can participate in H2Global auctions?
+Who can participate in H2Global auctions, and how?

 The H2Global auctions are divided into supply-side (HPA) and demand-side (HSA) auctions.